Scaling and spatial intermittency of thermal dissipation in turbulent convection: Numerical Method

 \section{Numerical Method}

 We conduct our numerical analysis for (i) $\mathrm{Pr=1}$ and (ii) $\mathrm{Pr=100}$ fluids.
 For $\mathrm{Pr=1}$, we use the simulation data of \citet{Bhattacharya:PF2018} and \citet{Kumar:RSOS2018}, which were obtained using the finite volume code OpenFOAM~\cite{Jasak:CD2007}.
-The simulations were conducted on a $256^3$ grid for Ra's ranging from $10^6$ to $10^8$.
+The simulations were conducted on a $256^3$ grid for Ra ranging from $10^6$ to $10^8$.
 No-slip boundary conditions were imposed at all the walls, isothermal boundary conditions at the top and bottom walls, and adiabatic boundary conditions at the sidewalls.
-For time marching, second order Crank-Nicholson scheme was used.
+For time marching, second-order Crank-Nicholson scheme was used.
 For $\mathrm{Pr=100}$, we conduct fresh simulations following the aforementioned schemes, boundary conditions, and grid resolution for Ra's ranging from $\mathrm{2 \times 10^6}$ to $\mathrm{5 \times 10^7}$.
-For validation of OpenFOAM simulation results, refer to \citet{Bhattacharya:PF2018}.
+A constant time-step was chosen, with $\Delta t=10^{-3}$ and $5 \times 10^{-4}$, depending on the parameters~(see Table~\ref{table:SimDetails} for details).
+Here, $t=1$ corresponds to $d/\sqrt{\alpha g \Delta d}$.

 We ensure that a minimum of 8 grid points is in the thermal boundary layers, thereby satisfying the resolution criterion set by \citet{Grotzbach:JCP1983} and \citet{Verzicco:JFM2003}.
-We will discuss the thermal boundary layers in more detail in the next section.
-To resolve the smallest length scales in our simulations, we ensure that the ratio of the Batchelor length scale~\cite{Batchelor:JFM1959_largeSc} $\eta_\theta=(\nu \kappa^2/\epsilon_u)^{1/4}$ to the maximum mesh width $\Delta x_{\mathrm{max}}$ remains greater than unity for all of our runs.
+In RBC, the thermal boundary layer thickness $\delta_T$ is defined as the distance between the wall and the point where the tangent to the planar-averaged temperature profile near the wall intersects with the average bulk temperature line~\cite{Ahlers:RMP2009,Scheel:JFM2012, Shi:JFM2012, Scheel:JFM2014}.
+To ensure that the smallest length scales are resolved, we note that the ratio of the Batchelor length scale~\cite{Batchelor:JFM1959_largeSc} $\eta_\theta=(\nu \kappa^2/\epsilon_u)^{1/4}$ to the maximum mesh width $\Delta x_{\mathrm{max}}$ remains greater than unity for all runs.
 The only exception is for $\mathrm{Ra}=10^8$, $\mathrm{Pr}=1$ case where $\eta_\theta = 0.8$, which is marginally less than unity.
-The Nusselt numbers computed numerically using $\langle u_z T \rangle$ match closely with those computed using $\epsilon_T$ and Eq. (\ref{eq:SS_exact}).
-This further validates our simulations.
+The Nusselt numbers computed using our data are consistent with those obtained in other simulations of RBC for the same geometry~\cite{Wagner:PF2013,Pandey:PF2016,Pandey:PRE2016}; this is how we validate our data.
+Further, the Nusselt numbers computed numerically using $\langle u_z T \rangle$ match closely with those computed using $\epsilon_T$ and Eq. (\ref{eq:SS_exact}).
+This is further validates our simulations.
 See Table~\ref{table:SimDetails} for the comparison of these two Nusselt numbers.
-All the quantities analyzed in this work are time-averaged over 40-100 snapshots after attaining steady-state.
+All the quantities analyzed in this work are time-averaged over 40-100 snapshots after attaining steady-state~(see Table~\ref{table:SimDetails}).